Dynamic and Runtime Application Configuration

 Azure CosmosDB Key Value Store Provider

-Similarly, to implement Azure CosmosDB as a backend for Spin’s key/value store, change the type to azure_cosmos and specify your database account details:
+To use an Azure CosmosDB database as a backend for Spin’s key/value store, change the type to azure_cosmos and specify your database account details:

 [key_value_store.default]